 As part of the government’s new ‘trailblazer’ process, a group of organisations from across the sector are working together to design new apprenticeships for historic environment roles in England.
-Once approved, any organisation will be able to set up apprenticeships themselves based on the 'apprenticeship standards' being developed.
+Once approved, any organisation will be able to set up apprenticeships themselves based on the 'apprenticeship standards' .

 If you would like further information please contact anna.welch [at] archaeologists.net

 In Scotland, a group of employers are working with CIfA, sector partners and colleges to develop vocational provision including Modern Apprenticeships.
-More details will be posted shortly but in the meantime, contact cara.jones [at] archaeologists.net for more information.
+More details to follow or contact cara.jones [at] archaeologists.net for more information.

-It is important that organisations have a training plan to understand what skills they have and where any skills gaps are, and to think about how gaps will be addressed.
-CIfA has produced some guidelines to help employers develop an organisational training plan and you can find them here.
+It is important that organisations have a training plan in place to understand what skills they have and where any skills gaps are, and how these will be addressed.
+CIfA has produced some guidelines to help employers develop an organisational training plan and you can find them in the Training Toolkit.

 Any CIfA Approved Training & CPD learning opportunity may be randomly selected for reassessment at any time.

-If you would like further information please contact us at approvedcpd [at] archaeologists.net
+If you would like further information please email approvedcpd [at] archaeologists.net

 Archaeology Training Forum Award